Coping effectively with life and creating satisfying relationships.

 Recognizing the need for physical activity, healthy foods, and sleep.

 Expanding a sense of purpose and meaning in life.

-The concept that wellness is multi-dimensional, holistic, goes beyond symptom management, and is central to psychiatric rehabilitation was described by Dr. Peggy Swarbrick, an Occupational Therapist, a well-known and a person with a lived experience.
+The concept that wellness is multi-dimensional, holistic, goes beyond symptom management, and is central to psychiatric rehabilitation was described by Dr. Peggy Swarbrick, an Occupational Therapist, a well-known researcher and a person with a lived experience.
 More about her initial concepts related to wellness can be found in this article:

 Peggy Swarbrick, Dori S. Hutchinson & Kenneth Gill (2008) The Quest for Optimal Health: Can Education and Training Cure What Ails Us?, International Journal of Mental Health, 37:2, 69-88, DOI: 10.2753/IMH0020-7411370203

 The Center has created and studies a number of programs and services related to health and wellness which can be found in the research section of our website.